-J anuary 13, 2021 Quoted Prices Ir Active Markets (Level 1) 1 Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Stockholders' Equity: - Representative Shares \$ 2,024,463 \$ - \$ - \$ 2,024,463 \$ 2,024,463 \$ \$ \$ 2,024,463
+J٤ Quoted Prices In Active nuary 13, Markets 2021 (Level 1) Significant Other Observable Inputs (Level 2) I Significant Other Unobservable Inputs (Level 3) Stockholders' Equity: Representative Shares \$ 2,024,463 \$ \$ \$ 2,024,463 \$ 2,024,463 \$ \$ \$ 2,024,463

 The estimated fair value of the Representative Shares on January 13, 2021, the date the Representative Shares were issued, was determined using Level 3 inputs.
 Inherent in a Monte-Carlo simulation model utilizing the probability weighted expected return method are assumptions related to the expected stock-price volatility (pre-merger), the risk-free interest rate, and the expected restricted term.
 The Company estimates the volatility of its common stock based on management's understanding of the volatility associated with instruments of other similar entities.
-The risk-free interest rate is based on the U.S. Treasury Constant Maturity similar to the expected restricted term of the Representative Shares.
-The expected restricted term of the Representative Shares is simulated based on management assumptions regarding the timing and likelihood of completing the IPO and a business combination.
+The risk-free interest rate is based on the U.S. Treasury Constant Maturity similar to the expected restricted term of the Representative Shares is simulated based on management assumptions regarding the timing and likelihood of completing the IPO and a business combination.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.
 The assumptions used in calculating the estimated fair values represent the Company's best estimate.
 However, inherent uncertainties are involved.
 If factors or assumptions change, the estimated fair values could be materially different.